razetime/ngn-k-tutorial/pt1.md

 ,`symbol
 ```

 It's important to understand that just `"a"` is a character, not a string. `,"a"`, however, is an array contraining the character `"a"`.
-I'd like to introduce you to your first K function: enlist.
+I'd like to introduce you to your first K verb: enlist.

 ---